Migrate from SAP BO to Power BI, Automatically, Fixed price!

 Migrate what really needs to be migrated

-Why migrate tens of thousands of SAP BO dashboards, when in reality a tiny minority is actually used?
+Why migrate tens of thousands of SAP BO dashboards, when in reality only a tiny minority are actually used?

-Often more than 90% of the SAP BO platform in source has no or no longer use.
+It is often more than 90% of the SAP BO platform in source that has no use, or no longer has any use.

-{openAudit}, our software, makes it possible to significantly reduce the scope of SAP BO dashboards to be migrated, by allowing massive archives prior to migration.
+{openAudit}, our software, allows us to significantly reduce the scope of SAP BO dashboards to be migrated, by allowing massive archives prior to migration.

-SAP BO dashboards that are obsolete or contain errors are detected. {openAudit} allows them to be archived via the creation of unit BIARs (BO archive format).
-They may eventually be permanently deleted later.
+Outdated or error-ridden SAP BO dashboards are detected. {openAudit} allows them to be archived by creating unitary BIARs (BO archive format).
+They can then be permanently deleted.

-However, we historicize the intelligence of BO (on its different versions).
+However, we are historicizing BO's intelligence (across its various versions).
 So nothing is lost.

 2.

-SAP BO dashboards are often extremely complex given the very long history of the platform.
-This complexity must be understood, at the level of the intelligence of the dashboard but also at the level of the sources.
+SAP BO dashboards are often extremely complex given the platform's very long history.
+This complexity must be addressed both in terms of dashboard intelligence and in terms of source code.

 The idea will be to collect everything that can be collected with our probes and parsers to capture all the intelligence underlying the SAP BO platform.